carlos-argueta/rse_prob_robotics/README.md

 If you encounter any problems with the code, please open an Issue, and I will try to fix it ASAP.
 For questions specific to a given implementation, please leave a comment on the related article.
 For general questions or to simply connect, please use any of the contact information below.

-# Gaussian Filters
-Implemented within the package [rse_gaussian_filters](rse_gaussian_filters), this series of articles covers mainly chapters 1 through 3 of the book and introduces the Kalman family of filters as well as the Information Filter.

 ## Contact

 Feel free to reach out to me via email or connect with me on social media: